Our verdict

 Keeps feet stable and secure

-A critic loved how their heel was locked in and felt secure throughout their test run.
-Another praised the padded semi-gusseted tongue which definitely stays in place and does not cause rubbing issues.
+We loved the way our heels felt locked in and secure all throughout their test run.
+What's more, the shoe's semi-gusseted tongue definitely stays in place and does not cause rubbing issues.

 The Cumulus has always nailed it when it comes to grip, even if it means sacrificing a bit of longevity.
 So, once again, we're dealing with the same trade-off.